-- (1) This section provides for who is the operator of an operating plant. - (2) For a coal mining-CSG operating plant, the operator is the relevant site senior executive under the Coal Mining Safety and Health Act. - (3) For an operating plant that, under section 670(5), is a place, or a part of a place, at which an activity is being carried out, the operator is the person in overall charge of the activity. - (4) Otherwise, the operator is the person in charge of the plant while it is in operation.
+- (1) This section provides for who is the operator of an operating plant. - (2) For a coal mining-CSG operating plant, the operator is the relevant site senior executive under the Coal Mining Safety and Health Act. - (3) For an operating plant that, under section 670(5), is a place, or a part of a place, at which an activity is being carried out, the operator is the person in overall charge of the activity. - (4) For an operating plant that, under section 670(6), is a part of the area of a petroleum tenure or 1923 Act petroleum tenure, the operator is the holder of the tenure. - (5) Otherwise, the operator is the person in charge of the plant while it is in operation.